Securities and Exchange Board of India

 The Securities and Exchange Board of India (SEBI) is the regulatory body for securities and commodity market in India under the administrative domain of Ministry of Finance within the Government of India.
-It was established on 12 April 1988 as an executive body and was given statutory powers on 30 January 1992 through the SEBI Act, 1992.
+It was established on 12-April-1988 as an executive body and was given statutory powers on 30-January-1992 through the SEBI Act, 1992.

+SEBI has been the subject of multiple allegations of regulatory capture through its perceived favouritism towards certain conglomerates, raising questions about its credibility and integrity.

 History

 The SEBI was first established in 1988 as a non-statutory body for regulating the securities market.
 Before it came into existence, the Controller of Capital Issues was the market's regulatory authority, and derived power from the Capital Issues (Control) Act, 1947.
-The SEBI became an autonomous body on 30 January 1992 and was accorded statutory powers with the passing of the SEBI Act, 1992 by the Parliament of India.
+The SEBI became an autonomous body on 30-January-1992 and was accorded statutory powers with the passing of the SEBI Act, 1992 by the Parliament of India.
 It has its headquarters at the business district of Bandra Kurla Complex in Mumbai and has Northern, Eastern, Southern and Western Regional Offices in New Delhi, Kolkata, Chennai, and Ahmedabad, respectively.
-Up until June 2023, it also had 17 local offices spread all over India to promote investor education; however, 16 of them were closed as part of a restructuring exercise.
+Up until June-2023, it also had 17 local offices spread all over India to promote investor education; however, 16 of them were closed as part of a restructuring exercise.

 The SEBI is managed by its 9-member board of members, which consist of the following people: